-When you create a new Payee in the Bill Payment service, for Business customers only, there is a temporary status until we have had sufficient time to set up the account for your business Payee and verify information about your account.
+When you create a new Payee in the Bill Payment service, for Business Customers only, there is a temporary status until we have had sufficient time to set up the account for your business Payees and verify information about your account.

 Once started, such Payments will be made automatically until you delete the Payment or upon its scheduled expiration.

 Scheduling Payments.
 You may schedule Payments to be initiated on the current Business Day, on a future date, or on the same date of each month.